Why a Warming Arctic May Be Causing Colder U.S. Winters

 To reach this conclusion, the researchers analyzed how teleconnections in the Arctic cause cooler winters in North America.
 Teleconnections are largescale weather anomalies that influence weather across continents and span large portions of the atmosphere.
 The most commonly watched teleconnection weather patterns are El Ninos/as, but teleconnections are observed around the globe.

-Anna Michalak, a researcher at the Carnegie Institution for Science, was involved in creating the model that was used to collect data for the study's findings.
-She explained that the massive system of climate models, called CMIP5, creates a large dataset that allows researchers to study the interconnectedness between activity on Earth and the atmosphere.
+Anna Michalak, a researcher at the Carnegie Institution for Science, was involved in creating an ensemble of models used to support the study's findings.
+She explained that the massive system of climate models, called MsTMIP, creates a large dataset that allows researchers to study the changes in the Earth terrestrial biosphere.

-In order to reach their conclusions, the study's authors looked at how the terrestrial biosphere (everything that lives on the Earth's surface) contributed to or pulled carbon from the atmosphere.
-They found that over the past three decades, plants pulled less carbon from the Earth's atmosphere and particularly during periods of warmer weather in the arctic.
+In order to reach their conclusions, the study's authors looked at how the terrestrial biosphere (all the plants and soil on the Earth's surface) contributed to or pulled carbon from the atmosphere.
+They found that over the past three decades, plants pulled less carbon from the Earth's atmosphere during periods of warmer weather in the arctic.

-"Even though we're talking about the Arctic, it has immediate impacts on what we experience at lower latitudes," said Machalak.
+"Even though we're talking about the Arctic, it has immediate impacts on what we experience at lower latitudes," said Michalak.

 What Does It Mean?